What is the slayer rule?

 • Co-signed loans: Life insurance protects parents or a spouse who co-signed your private student loans or a mortgage from becoming liable for the payments if you die before paying them off.

-• Caring for loved ones: If you help care for family members, like elderly parents, a policy allows a sibling who shares that responsibility to replace your financial support or pay for new at-home care.
+• Caring for loved ones: If you help care for family members, such as elderly parents, a policy allows a sibling who shares that responsibility to replace your financial support or pay for new at-home care.

 In each situation above, you could own your own policy and name your business partner or family member as a beneficiary, but it’s not uncommon for these individuals to own a policy on you instead.